 In addition to that difference, PNCB's exams only asks multiple choice questions with one correct answer, while NCLEX contains alternative item formats (fill in the blanks, hot spot items, etc.).

 With PNCB's exams, you can also return to questions and change an answer before final submission.

-Exam results are not given by phone or email.
+Exam results are not given by phone or email request.

-Candidates must wait to reapply until they receive official mailed PNCB exam results (within 2-3 weeks).
+Candidates must wait to reapply until they receive official exam results emailed from PNCB.

 Use your score report to assess retest readiness.
 Reapply under Steps to Certification.

 No, because certification exams are secure, and important efforts are made to ensure that security, some of which you noticed at the testing center.
 This security is a requirement for exam accreditation.
 While we understand that people want to learn from their mistakes, releasing questions (with or without answers) exposes exam questions that are still in use on exams.
 Once those questions are shared outside of the secure exam environment, the security and integrity of the exam is compromised.
 However, if you are unsuccessful on the exam, your report will offer information about strengths and weaknesses in topic areas that may be helpful to considering future study needs.